Gansgar/Duden.de-synonym-search/README.md

 This Python 3 script searches through the raw html page of Duden.de for synonyms of the inputed word and makes it so incredible faster than the original page.

 ## How to use
+Install Python3 and open the `search_duden.py` file in the main directory with it.

 By default the script starts only with a word prompt.
 If a word is typed in correctly spelled with upper and lower case, the script shows the synonyms that Duden.de knows for that word.

 Example: